-

 The reason will be displayed to describe this comment to others.
 Learn more.

-It's not a great idea for any external entity (JSONDecoder here) to expect a certain format out of another value's description
+It's not a great idea for any external entity (JSONDecoder here) to expect a certain format out of another value's description, even for the purposes of string interpolation unless it's explicitly defined, like one can expect from Int or Double or whatever.

 There was a problem hiding this comment.